PacktPublishing/-ECMAScript-2019-New-Features-V-/README.md

-# ECMAScript 2019 New Features (V)[Video]
+# ECMAScript-2019-New-Features-V-
-This is the code repository for [ECMAScript 2019 New Features (V)]

-(https://www.packtpub.com/web-development/ecmascript-2019-new-features-video), published by [Packt](https://www.packtpub.com/?utm_source=github).
+This is the code repository for [ECMAScript 2019 New Features [Video]](https://www.packtpub.com/web-development/ecmascript-2019-new-features-video), published by [Packt](https://www.packtpub.com/?utm_source=github).
 It contains all the supporting project files necessary to work through the video course from start to finish.

 ## About the Video Course
 In this course, you’ll learn how to make the best use of these features and start